-Calm mornings on the lake offer beautiful reflections of the Sierra crest, towering 6,000 feet above Mono Lake’s east shore.
+Calm mornings on the lake offer beautiful reflections of the Sierra crest, towering 6,000 feet above Mono Lake’s west shore.

 Artemia monica are plentiful this time of year and you’ll have the chance to examine these endemic brine shrimp up close.

 You’ll also have the chance to see some of Mono’s many birds.
 Eared Grebes, California Gulls, Wilson’s Phalaropes, and Violet-green Swallows are common.
 If you’re lucky, you may see an Osprey bringing a fish back to its nest.

 Canoes tours are Saturdays and Sundays at 8:00am, 9:30am, and 11:00am, the season begins June 24 and continues through Labor Day weekend.
 The canoe tours are $25 dollars per person and we provide life jackets, canoes, and paddles.
 Children four years or older are welcome to join; no pets are allowed.

 For more information or to make a reservation call us at (760) 647-6595 or click here.
 We look forward to sharing Mono Lake with you!